ibm-cloud-docs/vpc/eos-hardware-considerations.md

 If you choose to continue with an EOS hardware, consider the following information:

 - The EOS hardware can't receive security updates.
-- After the EOS date, you can no longer deploy new instances on that hardware.
+- After the EOS date, you can't deploy new instances on that hardware.
-- The hardware isn't tested for hardware, drivers, or firmware.
+- The hardware isn't tested for hardware, drivers, or firmware issues.
 - Support isn't available for performance or operational issues on the server with an EOS hardware.
-   - Vendor support is unavailable for an EOS hardware.
+   - Vendor support is not available for an EOS hardware.
    - EOS hardware is not supported by {{site.data.keyword.Bluemix_notm}} Technical Support.

 ## Troubleshooting
 {: #troubleshooting-upgrading-your-hardware}

-If you encounter problems after your hardware is upgrade is complete, open a support ticket.
-IBM Support investigates each issue on a case-by-case basis.
-You can open a support ticket in the customer portal.
+If you need help after your hardware upgrade is complete, create [support case](/docs/account?topic=account-open-case). {{site.data.keyword.cloud_notm}}  support investigates each issue on a case-by-case basis.
+You can open a support case in the customer portal.